Callbacks

 Overview

-Before Skipify can submit a payment on your behalf in either Expedited Guest Checkout or the Skipify Button, we need to know important information about the overall order.
-Because this information differs between businesses, we require that you implement callbacks so that we can obtain and utilize this information properly.
+Before Skipify can submit a payment on your behalf in either Connected Checkout or the Skipify Button, we need to gather some information about the order.
+Because this info may differ between businesses, we require that you implement callbacks in order for us to obtain and utilize the information properly.

 Order Callbacks Overview